johnwarden/deliberati/content/post/2022-08-17-bayesian-argumentation.md

 ## Argumentation Terminology

 This idea of unexpressed beliefs that justify an argument evokes the idea of the **warrant** from the field of [argumentation theory](https://en.wikipedia.org/wiki/Argumentation_theory).
-In this essay, we'll introduce the basic concepts of **premise**, **conclusion**, and **warrant** from argumentation theory, and connect these to the Bayesian concepts of **evidence**, **hypothesis**, and **priors**.

-Modern [Argumentation Theory](https://en.wikipedia.org/wiki/Argumentation_theory) views argument as a kind of more flexible, informal logic.
+Argumentation theory views argument as a kind of flexible, informal logic.
 Instead of arguing with logical syllogisms, we make simple statements, or **claims** which support other claims.
 For example, I might claim *people are wearing jackets* to support the claim *it's probably cold outside*.

-We use the terms **premise** and **conclusion** to differentiate between the supporting and supported claim.
+We use the terms **premise** and **conclusion** to differentiate between the supporting and supported claims.
 An **argument** is just a premise stated in support of some conclusion.

 In every argument there is an unstated claim that *this premise supports this conclusion*.
-This claim doesn't need to be stated because its obvious: why would one make the argument at all if the premise didn't support the conclusion?
-I might argue **it is cold outside** because **people are wearing jackets**.
-I don't need to add the obvious "and if people are wearing jackets it must be cold outside".
+This doesn't need to be stated because it's implied by the fact that the argument was made.
+After arguing *it's probably cold outside* because *people are wearing jackets*, I don't need to add, pedantically, "and you see, if people are wearing jackets it must be cold outside".

 The unexpressed premise that justifies the inferential leap from premise to conclusion is called the [**warrant**](https://owl.purdue.edu/owl/general_writing/academic_writing/historical_perspectives_on_argumentation/toulmin_argument.html#:~:text=Toulmin%2C%20the%20Toulmin%20method%20is,the%20grounds%2C%20and%20the%20warrant.).
 The warrant can be any kind of inferential rule: deductive, inductive, intuitive -- whatever justifies the inference in the mind of the arguer.
 Some academics use different terms for these concepts: our terminology is influenced by the influential [Toulmin model](https://owl.purdue.edu/owl/general_writing/academic_writing/historical_perspectives_on_argumentation/toulmin_argument.html#:~:text=Toulmin%2C%20the%20Toulmin%20method%20is,the%20grounds%2C%20and%20the%20warrant.), except we prefer the traditional terms **premise** and **conclusion** over **grounds** and **claim**.
 More precise definitions of our terms are given in the [Deliberati Argument Model](/argument-model).

+## A Bayesian Definition of Warrant

 In Bayesian terms, a rational agent is said to acquire **evidence**, which causes them to change their belief in the probability of some **hypothesis**.
 There is clearly an analogy here: **evidence is to hypothesis as premise is to conclusion**.
 But what is the warrant?

-## Warrants

 The warrant clearly has to do with the subject's **prior beliefs**, because a Bayesian agent's priors are precisely what justify, in their mind, any inferential leap from premise to conclusion.

 For example, if our subject is more likely to believe that (𝐴) *it is going to rain today* if they believe that (𝐵) *the sky is cloudy* than if they do not, then there clearly exists a warrant justifying, in the subject's mind, the inferential leap from 𝐵 to 𝐴.

 But **why** does this warrant exist in the subject's mind?
 What actually justifies the inference?
 Is it a deductive inference?
-Inductive inference?
+Inductive?
 Gut feeling?

-We can't necessarily answer this question, because a Bayesian agent's beliefs are modeled by a simple probability distribution, which gives us the end result of the agent's internal reasoning process, but not how they got there.
+We can't necessarily answer this question, because a Bayesian agent's beliefs are modeled by a simple probability distribution, which gives us the end result of the agent's internal belief-forming process, but not how they got there.

 If the prior beliefs of our subject are represented by the probability measure $P$, then we can at least say that, in the mind of the subject, **a warrant exists justifying the inference from premise 𝐵 to conclusion 𝐴 iff**: